Communicate stories in a unique, authentic, and inspiring way through the use of digital and analog media.

 I've always had the impulse to create art.
 It was always visual art too.
 I've tried music, and poetry, and other art forms, but nothing makes me come alive more than when I have a camera in my hand.
 I love searching for different formats, like shooting on full VHS or super 8mm film, finding funky cameras at thrift stores and seeing what happens.
 I love chasing the light during golden hour, fighting to find a photograph before the sun sets.
 I always compare filmmaking and photography to hunting.
 You often have to wait around a while, search really hard to find something, and always be ready to take the shot if something unexpected happens.
 Often you will go out and not find anything, but it's the thrill of the hunt, the rush of the chase, that keeps it exciting every time you go out.
 No time is the same.

 I always enjoy pushing the norm, doing what's not expected.
 Shooting film is not normal nowadays, neither is developing it yourself.
-Shooting a short film entirely on Super 8mm film, edited and viewed fully analog, is not normal.
+Shooting for a whole year just on medium format film is not normal.
 Buying a VHS camera and shooting on full-size VHS tape is not normal.
 Trying new things and challenging what's expected is almost a part of my personality.
 That being said, it is wise to learn to discern when is the right time to push the boundaries, and when pushing the boundaries actually takes away from the story being told.

 My strong suit is making films look good.
 I love nit-picking the lighting of a scene in order to make an image look amazing.
 I love how different cameras and lenses give you a different feel.
 Adding camera motion to a film is incredibly powerful, and color grading can take a dull scene and turn it into something beautiful.
 I love the whole process from start to finish; you are presented with a subject, and you have to figure out how to light it, what lens to use, what camera motion you want to add.
 Then you put it on the computer and make it come alive with editing and coloring.
 I love seeing an image or a film take shape, and it's so satisfying to mold it along the way.